ahsanu123/sudi-keyboard/README.md

 - 24 agustus 2025, basic bas for nrf is compiled and flashed, ⏰ 13:25
   <img width="1284" height="378" alt="image" src="https://github.com/user-attachments/assets/927c074d-6ae7-46d9-94de-ee9862d3ff24" />

+  ⏰ 21:29, able to advertise device as bluetooth hid, but still cant establishing connection to keyboard, need to understand how HID keyboard is connected in USB and in BLE.

 </details>

 ## 💳 Reference